Virosphere: Viral abundance

 Viruses are the most abundant biological entities, there are 10^31 viruses on our planet.
 Viruses are capable of infecting all organisms on earth and they are able to survive in much harsher environments, than any cellular life form.
 As viruses can not be included in the tree of life there is no separate structure illustrating viral diversity and evolutionary relationships.
 However, viral ubiquity can be imagined as a virosphere covering the whole tree of life.

 Nowadays we are entering the phase of exponential viral discovery.
 The genome sequencing technologies including high-throughput methods allow fast and cheap sequencing of environmental samples.
 The vast majority of the sequences from any environment, both from wild nature and human made, reservoirs are new.
-It practically means that during over a 100 years of virus research from the discovery of bacteriophages - viruses of bacteria in 1917 until current time we only scratched on a surface of a great viral diversity.
+It practically means that during over 100 years of virus research from the discovery of bacteriophages - viruses of bacteria in 1917 until current time we only scratched on a surface of a great viral diversity.
 The classic methods like viral culture used previously allowed to observe physical virions or viral particles using electron microscope, they also allowed to gathering information about their physical and molecular properties.
 New methods deal only with the genetic information of viruses.